 Ingredients and Method

-- 1.25 kg Summer Berries and Currants, of your choice washed and dried (if includes strawberries, keep these separate)
+- 1.25 kg Summer Berries, of your choice washed and dried (if includes strawberries, keep these separate)

 - 175g Golden Caster Sugar

 - 7 slices Day-old White Bread, with crusts cut off

 - Put the sugar and 3 tablespoons of water into a large saucepan and heat gently until the sugar dissolves.
 Bring to the boil for about a minute then add all fruit, except the strawberries.
 Cook on a low heat for about 3 minutes, stirring occasionally until the fruit is softened, still intact and is surrounded by red juice.

 - Place a sieve over a mixing bowl and tip in the fruit and juice.

 - Line a Size 36 pudding basin with some cling film letting the edges overhang by 15 – 20cm.

 - Cut four pieces of bread in half to give 2 lopsided rectangles per piece.
 Cut two slices into four triangles each and leave the final piece whole.